 In principle, no. Employees should not refuse instructions given by the employer, since it would be considered insubordination, which is grounds for dismissal.
-However, employees can validly refuse to travel to affected countries to prevent the transmission of COVID-19.
+However, employees can validly refuse to travel to affected countries and countries that have established travel restrictions in order to prevent the transmission of COVID-19.